webmachinelearning/model-loader/README.md

 Recommended, in the long-term: 3.
 A near to mid-term solution could be 1.

 The most widely used open-source formats are PyTorch’s and TensorFlow’s.
 There’s also Keras, which is supported by TensorFlow, Theano, and CNTK.
-And there’s ONNX, which is intended to be convertible to and from other frameworks like PyTorch and TensorFlow.
+Also of note is ONNX, which is intended to be convertible to and from other frameworks like PyTorch and TensorFlow.
 For all of these model formats, there are issues around backwards compatibility, and a translation layer may be required to ensure models continue to run in the future.
-All of these currently popular formats are based on the same premise: enumerating a set of operations and encoding them, often in protocol buffers).
-This level of abstraction is exactly what the TensorFlow team recommends against, and is moving away from.
+All of these currently popular formats are based on the same premise: enumerating a set of high-level operations and encoding them, often in protocol buffers).
+This level of abstractionis exactly what the TensorFlow team recommends against, and is moving away from.

 Ultimately, performance will depend upon hardware-specific instructions.
 But that's not the right level of abstraction for the web, since the web platform needs to be hardware-independent.